What Cat Diseases Are Airborne?

 The most important thing you can do to reduce your cat’s risk of getting sick is to get them vaccinated.
 Cat vaccines are effective against Herpesvirus and Calicivirus, the common causes of cat flu.
 It’s also essential to have good hygiene, especially if your cat seems to be unwell.

 Finally, if your cat is coughing, sneezing, or showing other signs that they might have an airway infection, you should get them assessed by a veterinarian as soon as possible.
 Veterinary treatment won’t just make your poor cat feel better; it might also stop them from shedding infectious disease particles.
 This means they won’t pass it on to other cats in the household or neighborhood!
-If you're a new cat parent, Make sure to read up on how to bring home a new cat or kitten so that you can keep them in the best health.

 Keeping your cat happy and healthy isn’t always easy when so many germs could be lurking nearby.
 It’s important to vaccinate your cat to give them the best possible protection against illness, and if you think your furry friend might be unwell, you should seek veterinary advice.
-You can speak to one of our veterinary team or book an appointment with our mobile vet.
-We can help get your cat companion on the road to recovery.